 Lastly, to ensure the continuity and success of your Voice of the Customer program, you’ll need to consistently monitor your results and make improvements.
 Your VoC program should reflect the challenges and opportunities your business is faced with.
 Therefore, it needs to develop and grow alongside your company.

-There are a variety of ways to collect VoC data, depending on your goals.
-Let’s take a look at a few examples of VoC surveys.
+There are a variety of ways to capture VoC data, depending on your goals.
+Let’s take a look at a few examples of VoC surveys to illustrate this.

 VoC Survey for measuring Customer Loyalty